Palestinian family protests east Jerusalem home eviction | Law-Order

 - Israel

-Palestinian residents of a flashpoint east Jerusalem neighborhood held a tense standoff with Israeli authorities on Monday as police came to evict them from a disputed property.
+Palestinian residents of a flashpoint east Jerusalem neighbourhood held a tense standoff with Israeli authorities on Monday as police came to evict them from a disputed property.

+Several residents of a home in Sheikh Jarrah climbed onto the roof of the building with gas tanks and threatened to set them alight should the Jerusalem municipality follow through with the eviction.

+Dozens of Palestinian families in east Jerusalem are at risk of eviction by Jewish settler organisations, and thousands face the threat of demolition because of discriminatory policies that make it extremely difficult for Palestinians to build new homes or expand existing ones.

 Omer Barlev, the Israeli Cabinet minister in charge of police, said the government faced a no-win situation.